eMahtab/number-of-islands/README.md

 ```

 ### Case 1 : When we can only move horizontally (left, right) and vertically (top, down)
-e.g. below matrix have total 5 islands (note that we can only move horizontally and vertically and not diagonally)
+e.g. below matrix have total 9 islands (note that we can only move horizontally, vertically and not diagonally)
 ![When we can move to only right left](right-left-top-down.PNG?raw=true "Title")